 What Is Link Building?
 Strategies & Examples – This is Chapter 7 in the SEOmoz beginner’s guide to SEO.
 This is a must read for anyone new to link building.

-Clockwork Pirate – This is a free ebook by Kelvin Newman that completely covers every aspect of link building.
+Clockwork Pirate (NOTE: this is now a bit outdated) – This is a free ebook by Kelvin Newman that completely covers every aspect of link building.
 Even if you’re an experienced link builder, I highly recommend getting yourself a copy.

 Note: Since this post was published, I released my link building training course.
 I created it so I could point all beginners (and even experts) to one place!